Risk Aware Benchmarking of Large Language Models: Distributional Risk Aware Benchmarking of Foundation Models

-\textbf{Setup} We consider the assessment of a foundation model $A: \mathcal{X}\to \mathcal{O}$, using $N$ metrics $m_i: \mathcal{O} \to \mathbb{R},i=1\dots N$, where $m_i$ are real valued functions evaluated on different test sets and tasks.
-We denote the respective data distribution of these sets and tasks by $D_i$.
+\textbf{Setup} In this section we consider the multi-metric evaluation setup of a foundation model $A: \mathcal{X}\to \mathcal{O}$, using $N$ metrics $m_i: \mathcal{O} \to \mathbb{R},i=1\dots N$, where $m_i$ are real valued functions evaluated on a test set $D$.
 Without loss of generality, assume that each of the metrics are standardized such that higher values of $m_i$ correspond to more desirable model performance.
 We model observed values for each metric $m_i$ as a continuous random variable $M_i$ with unknown CDF $F_{M_i}$.
-For a model $A: \mathcal{X}\to \mathcal{O}$ and a data sample $X\sim D_i$, we describe the evaluation of model $A$ with $m_i$ with the following random variable $M_i$: $M_{i}| A,X := m_i(A(X)),~ X \sim D_i, i=1\dots N,$ where the randomness arises from the data sampling procedure $X\sim D_i$, and (if applicable) the stochasticity of the model $A$, for example if the model uses sampling to compute its output.
+For a model $A: \mathcal{X}\to \mathcal{O}$ and a data sample $X\sim D$, we describe the evaluation of model $A$ with $m_i$ with the following random variable $M_i$: $M_{i}| A,X := m_i(A(X)),~ X \sim D, i=1\dots N,$ where the randomness arises from the data sampling procedure $X\sim D$, and (if applicable) the stochasticity of the model $A$, for example if the model uses sampling. \textbf{Metrics Portfolio Aggregation and Selection using Stochastic Dominance } Let $\lambda =(\lambda_1,\dots, \lambda_N)$ be a probability vector that represents the importance of the $m_i$ metrics to the model's end user.
+Inspired by the portfolio optimization literature, we model the user return from a model as a \emph{portfolio of metrics $m_i$ evaluated on a test set $D$}.
+Following \citep{copula-aggregation,belgodere2023auditing}, we define this portfolio as an Independent copula, which forms a weighted geometric mean of the CDFs:

-\paragraph{Stochastic Dominance} In \cite{dror2018hitchhiker,dror2019deep,ulmer2022deep,simpson2021statistical} a distributional assessment of the models based on stochastic dominance was proposed to overcome the limitations of the ubiquitous Mean-Variance Risk model used in machine learning. \citep{ulmer2022deep} used first order almost stochastic dominance and advocated for selecting a model $A$ over $B$ based on a metric $m_i$ if: $M_{i}| A,X \underset{\varepsilon-\text{FSD}}{\succcurlyeq} M_{i}| B,X.$ We expand this to the Relative-FSD.
-In natural language (and other) applications, it is often crucial to mitigate the risk of outputs with low metrics, especially when those metrics quantify important socio-technical guardrails such as model's toxicity, safety, or robustness.
-Unfortunately, the first stochastic ordering does not capture an assessment of the left tail behavior of $M_{i}| A,X $ and $M_{i}| B,X $ and hence does not provide a risk-aware assessment \cite{ogryczak2002dual}.
-To alleviate this issue, we instead consider the \emph{second} order stochastic ordering and use our second order \emph{almost} or \emph{relative} stochastic dominance tests introduced in Section \ref{Sec:testing} for selecting a model A if: